Briggs (rapper): 2005–2009: Independent artist, Homemade Bombs EP

-Briggs initially became attracted to American rap music and formed a group named "Misdemeanour" with schoolmate Peter Shiels.
+Briggs initially became attracted to American rap music, and formed a group named Misdemeanour with schoolmate Peter Shiels.
 After renaming the group "912" (a combination of their house numbers), they performed a gig in Melbourne with Australian hip hop artist Reason.
 Briggs later recalled that Reason was one of the first MCs that he had heard rapping with an Australian accent.
 Upon seeing the 19-year-old Briggs perform, Reason invited him to join an Obese Records record label tour to undertake a role as the established artist's "hype man" (similar to a back-up singer).
 Reason explained:

-I was pretty taken aback by this ... this big fella with so much energy and so much passion standing up there, proud of his ... his world of Shepp, and rapping in a way that, you know, is so comparable to some of the greats, some of the more powerful MCs, you know, that I’ve followed over the years.
+I was pretty taken aback by this ... this big fella with so much energy and so much passion standing up there, proud of his ... his world of Shepp, and rapping in a way that, you know, is so comparable to some of the greats, some of the more powerful MCs, you know, that I've followed over the years.
 And he was only 19 years of age.

 Briggs then moved to the Melbourne suburb of St Kilda so that he could more easily access contacts in the local hip hop community.
-While in Melbourne, he struggled to pay rent with the social security benefits that he was reliant upon—Reason stated on the Message Stick program that this period was beneficial, as it provided Briggs with an insight that has assisted his growth since that time.
+While in Melbourne, he struggled to pay rent with the social security benefits that he was reliant upon − Reason stated on the Message Stick TV program that this period was beneficial, as it provided Briggs with an insight that has assisted his growth since that time.
 Briggs later stated in December 2013 that sacrifice is the "cornerstone" of his career, and his time in Melbourne was greatly representative of the scant lifestyle that defined his time in the capital city.

 Briggs independently released his first EP Homemade Bombs in 2009 with the support of a monetary loan from Hilltop Hoods' MC Suffa.
 The recording included the song "Bad Move", for which a video clip was produced, and a collaboration with Reason that is titled "My Priority".